leoelicos/bcs-02-professional-portfolio/README.md

 ## Bugs

+The app currently does not work fully in iOS Safari and iOS Chrome — see [Bugs](#bugs)

-My friend tested this app on her iPhone 11 Pro Max in Safari and Chrome and the text flowed behind the mountains.
-This is a known bug but to fix it is beyond the limit of my current knowledge.
+Tested this app on iPhone 11 Pro Max in Safari and Chrome and also iPhone 13 in Safari and the text flowed behind the mountains.

 ### Bug: iOS Safari